Scholarly Year Guidelines for Students

 If you are currently a fourth-year student, you must:

 - Reserve 2 weeks of elective time to complete after the Scholarly Year in order to maintain your student status during the Scholarly Year

 - Reserve 1 week for checkout

 - Please submit a copy of your letter of acceptance and source of funding for the year to obtain approval for the Scholarly Year.

-1. Students must complete a Return from Scholarly Year form with their intended date of return or request for an extension by March 14th of their Scholarly Year.
-The form is available at: http://tinyurl.com/anv76ux
+1. Students must complete a Return from Scholarly Year form with their intended date of return or request for an extension by March 14 of their Scholarly Year.
+The form is available here.

-2. A scholarly product is due April 30th for all students, except students returning from a degree program.
+2. A scholarly product is due April 30 for all students, except students returning from a degree program.
 The scholarly product may be a 3-5 page final report on your project, a manuscript you are preparing for publication, a manuscript you have submitted for publication or a first author abstract you have submitted to a national meeting.
-Please submit to: email@example.com.
-Failure to do so will result in you being put on administrative leave and your inability to return to clerkships.
+Please submit to: firstname.lastname@example.org.
+Failure to do so will result in you being put on administrative leave and you will not be permitted to return to clerkships.